MahmudRafi/Delete-Multiple-github-Repo-with-exception/README.md

    - Click on "Generate token."
    - **IMPORTANT:** Copy the generated access token and save it in a safe place.
 Once you leave the page, you won't be able to see the token again.

-2. **Install PyGithub:**
+2. **Install PyGithub and requests:**
-   - To interact with the GitHub API from Python, you'll need to install the PyGithub library.
+   - To interact with the GitHub API from Python, you'll need to install the PyGithub and requests library.
 You can install it using pip:
      ```
      pip install PyGithub
+     ```
+     ```
+     pip install requests
      ```

 3. **Create the Python Script:**